awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OwnerAccount`  <a name="cfn-redshift-cluster-owneraccount"></a>
-The AWS customer account used to create or copy the snapshot\.
+The AWS account used to create or copy the snapshot\.
 Required if you are restoring a snapshot you do not own, optional if you own the snapshot\.
 *Required*: No
 *Type*: String
 *Maximum*: `2147483647`